stargatedaw/stargate-sample-pack/README.md

 hihats/
 violin/
 synth-bass/
+bass-guitar/

 # You can create a README.md in your artist name and sample pack name folders
-# to describe the sample pack, promote your website or pages
+# to describe the sample pack, give yourself attribution, promote your
+# website or pages
 ```

 Create a pull request from this.
 If you do not know how to create a pull